alex22prok/CSE-220-Assignments/hw4/README.md

     Return Value: int: number of characters encoded, -1 for insufficient memory allocated for output, -2 if either char array is NULL

+    Further Notes: ciphertext is not treated as an array, but as a traditional string.
+It is always initialized of the size exactly as long as the string plus the null terminator. ciphertext is always long enough to store "undefined__EOM__" as is shown in the example test cases.

 ## int decrypt(const char *ciphertext, char *plaintext, int key)

     Purpose: Decrypt a plaintext message using a ceaser cypher key given the encrypted message, an output array, and encryption key